directus/directus/docs/releases/breaking-changes.md

 ## Version 10.10.0

-### Removed Local Extension Folders
+### Deprecated Typed Extension Folders

-Legacy extension type directory-based structure (/interfaces/my-interface/, /endpoints/my-endpoint, etc) are being removed in favor of relying on the `package.json` file for metadata including extension type.
+Legacy extension type directory-based structure (`/interfaces/my-interface/`, `/endpoints/my-endpoint`, etc) are being removed in favor of relying on the `package.json` file for metadata including extension type.

-If your extension is already in the root `extensions` directory and has a `package.json` file with a `directus:extension` object, there is no action required.
+If your extensions are already relying on the up-to-date extensions folder paradigm (extensions in the root of your extensions folder prefixed with `directus-extension-`) no action is required at this point.
+If you're currently relying on the legacy format for extensions, recognizable by each extension type having it's own folder, like `endpoints`, `hooks`, etc, you will have to update your extensions before upgrading to this version.

+Directus will ignore extensions altogether if the extensions folder contains the legacy typed folders starting in 10.10.

 ::: details Migration/Mitigation